flutter/website/src/docs/codelabs/layout-basics.md

   visiting the [Building layouts][] page.
 * Check out the [sample apps][].
-* Visit [Flutter's YouTube channel][], where you can watch a variety videos from videos that focus on individual widgets to videos of developers building apps.
+* Visit [Flutter's YouTube channel][], where you can watch a variety of videos, from videos that focus on individual widgets to videos of developers building apps.